fluxguide/MCutie/README.md

 # MCutie – A simple MQTT Broker and Webapp #

 This is a repository for simple MQTT Broker and Webapp for testing.
-It will be used in the EOT Project.

-Copyright 2016 Fluxguide
+Developed and maintained by [Fluxguide](https://www.fluxguide.com) as part of the [Eyes of Things Project](http://eyesofthings.eu/?page_id=228).

 ## Demo ##
 Open the [Demo-App](http://40.68.84.0/mqtt/)